 The composition of the TA flux at the SWI

-In our calculations, the TA flux composition at the SWI does not change significantly with different dispersion coefficients, but it changes during the year (see Table R3).
-The sulfate part prevails during the entire year.
-Its influence is the smallest in late winter and early spring.
+Here we show the values for kz=… since according to our calculations, the results do not change significantly with different dispersion coefficients.
+The TA flux composition at the SWI changes during the year (see Table R3).
+The sulfate part prevails during the entire year with the smallest influence in late winter and early spring.
 The other compounds are still important since the influence of the SO42- component on alkalinity is compensated by the concomitant flux of the reduced sulfur compounds.
 Even with a large contribution of the SO42- term to the TA flux at the SWI in some months, the TA value in the water column can be determined by the NO3- and NH4+ terms.

 Table R3.
 The composition of the TA flux at the SWI in different months, normalized to one for each month.
 The values shown are the contributions of each term.
 The contributions can be positive (alkalinity flux from the sediments to the water column) or negative; the contributions sum up to one for each month.
 Note that the corresponding fluxes can be in the opposite direction, e.g., a positive contribution of NH4+ is a flux from the sediments and a positive contribution of SO42- is a flux into sediments.
 For example, SO42- contribution in January is positive and equal 0.56, so it causes the increase of alkalinity in the water column, but it corresponds to the sulfate flux from the water column to the sediments.